MBS International Airport (MBS, KMBS), United States of America

 MBS improvement programme progress

-The FAA provided $1.6m of funding toward the project, which has been used to install water and sewer services as well as purchase 115 acres of land for the new terminal project.
+The FAA provided $1.6m of funding toward the project, which has been used to install water and sewer services and purchase 115 acres of land for the new terminal project.
 On 2 April 2009, the airport commission announced that the airport would receive an additional $12.7m grant from the FAA to continue the construction of the new terminal.

 Other related projects funded by the FAA grant include relocating ground radio antennas on the airport site and hiring architects Reynolds Smith & Hills.

-Funding from the FAA will make up around 70% of the total cost of the new terminal project and the state of Michigan will provide match funding of 2.5%.
-The MBS will provide the remaining $10m of funding for the terminal.
+Funding from the FAA made up around 70% of the total cost of the new terminal project and the State of Michigan provided match funding of 2.5%.
+The MBS provided the remaining $10m of funding for the terminal.

 MBS terminal features

-The new terminal will boast a number of updated features.
-Passengers will have the convenience of being able to have meals and drinks on both sides of the security checkpoints as there will a number of new food concessions and gift kiosks.
+The new terminal has a number of updated features.
+Passengers have are able to choose from a range of meals and drinks on both sides of the security checkpoints from the new food concessions and gift kiosks.

-There will be a larger, more efficient baggage claim area than the old facility and a larger passenger security screening to avoid delays (larger by 10,000ft²).
+There is a larger, more efficient baggage claim area than the old facility and a 10,000ft² larger passenger security screening to avoid delays.